 Graduate students must maintain a 3.00 grade point average.
 If a student’s cumulative GPA falls below 3.00 the student will be placed on academic probation.

-A student on academic probation cannot begin work on the Master’s thesis sequence (HUM 598 and 599).
+A student on academic probation cannot begin work on a graduate thesis sequence or project.

-All students in the graduate program are subject to the Wilson College Honor Principle, the academic and administrative regulations, and the Wilson College Judicial Process.
+All students in the graduate programs are subject to the Wilson College Honor Principle, the academic and administrative regulations, and the Wilson College Judicial Process.

-A student may be dismissed from the M.A.
-Humanities program if the period of academic probation extends beyond the completion of one semester (for full-time students) or the completion of two more courses (for part-time students).
+A student may be dismissed from their graduate program if the period of academic probation extends beyond the completion of one semester (for full-time students) or the completion of two more courses (for part-time students).

-Any class where the student receives a grade of ‘C-’ (1.7) or lower cannot be counted toward completion of the M.A.
-Humanities degree.
-Students may re-take the course or take a different course in its stead.
+Any graduate class where the student receives a grade of ‘C-’ / 1.7 or lower cannot be counted toward completion of the degree.
+For Nursing and Fine Arts students, any class of ‘B-’ / 2.7 or lower cannot be completed for the degree.
+Students may re-take the course the next time it is offered to replace the low grade.